aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/conditional-formattings/add-a-format-condition/_index.md

 The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/ConditionalFormattings/PutWorksheetFormatCondition) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.

 You can use **cURL** to call the Aspose.Cells API.
-The example below shows a complete request, including an empty JSON body.
+The following example sends a complete request, including an empty JSON body.

 ### cURL Example